fiatjaf/ots/README.md

 ```
 >>> ots verify file.ots
-> using a an esplora server at https://blockstream.info/api
+> using an esplora server at https://blockstream.info/api
 - sequence ending on block 808912 is valid
 timestamp validated at block [808912]
 ```